FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Proposed Method

 where $f(\cdot)$ is a compatibility function that computes the similarity between the query and the corresponding key (referred to as \emph{query-key interaction}); $\mathrm{Activation}(\cdot)$ generates the coefficient $c$ on the values $v$.
 The output is then computed by an aggregation function $g(c ,v)$ that sums the values, each weighted by the coefficient from Eq.~\ref{equ:coeffcient}.
 We refer to the process of aggregating values with their associated coefficients as \emph{coefficient-value interaction}.

-MetaMixer, as a general mixer architecture, can be instantiated as various well-established mixers by specifying sub-operations (query projection, key-value generation, query-key / coefficient-value interactions, and activation function).
-This nature demonstrates the capabilities of MetaMixer's modular design.
-In Appendix~\ref{app_sec: metamixer_generality}, we provide a detailed illustration of MetaMixer's generality.
+MetaMixer, as a general mixer architecture, can be instantiated as various well-established mixers by specifying suboperations (query-key-value generation, query-key-value interactions, and activation).
+This nature confirms the capabilities of MetaMixer's modular design.
+We provide a detailed illustration of MetaMixer's generality in the Appendix.